poonamrp3/SWEN614Project/Readme.md

 terraform destroy removes most objects apart from the S3 bucket user-images bucket and the S3 Glacier.
 The user images bucket must be manually emptied and deleted, whereas S3 Glacier is destroyed on a scheduled basis.

-## TODO:
-1. Update the file name and terraform resource name convention to make the code more readable.